spencerneutron/RCPT-Addon/README.txt

 # RCPT
-## Ready Check, Pull Timer
+## Ready Check, Pull Timer & TalentCheck

-Initiates a ready check, waits for all players to be ready, and sends a pull timer.

-## TalentCheck (testing)

-Quick testing instructions for the `TalentCheck.lua` scaffolding added to the addon:
+RCPT manages ready checks and pull timers and includes a built-in TalentCheck overlay to augment the ReadyCheck experience.

+Installation & enablement:
-- Install: Ensure the `RCPT` folder is in your `Interface/AddOns` directory (it already is).
+- Ensure the `RCPT` folder is in your `Interface/AddOns` directory.
-- Enable: At the character select screen make sure `RCPT` is enabled in the AddOns list and reload UI with `/reload` after changes.
+- Enable the addon in the AddOns list on the character select screen and reload the UI with `/reload` after changes.

-- Manual checks from the chat window:
-	- Initialize the saved vars (optional):
+Testing the TalentCheck overlay (preferred via Interface Options):
+- Open `Interface -> AddOns -> RCPT` and use the **Test Ready Overlay** button to preview behavior.

+Quick runtime/debug helpers (chat / macro window):
+- Show the ReadyCheck UI and play the ready-check sound:
+	- `/run RCPT_TalentCheck.ShowReadyCheckDebug()`
+- Invoke the ReadyCheck handler without a game event:
-		- `/run RCPT_TalentCheck.EnsureDB()`
+	- `/run RCPT_TalentCheck.SimulateReadyCheckEvent()`
-	- Check durability directly and print results:
+- Check durability directly from Lua and print results:
 	- `/run local isLow, lowSlots, avg = RCPT_TalentCheck.CheckLowDurability(80); print(isLow, lowSlots, avg)`
-	- Trigger the ReadyCheck handler manually (for UI testing):
-		- `/run RCPT_TalentCheck.TriggerReadyCheck()`

-- In-game workflow:
-	- Join a party or raid and have the leader start a Ready Check.
-The addon will modify the Ready Check UI, show the loadout/spec, and (if an item is below the threshold) hide the Ready button and display "REPAIR NEEDED".
-	- If you want party notifications, enable `SendPartyChatNotification` in the addon's saved variables (via saved-vars or an in-game config you add later).
-If enabled the addon will send a short message to party chat with loadout and durability info.

-Notes:
+Behavior notes:
+- During ready checks the overlay shows your current spec and loadout, plus durability summary.
+If an item is below the configured threshold the overlay (or default frame) will display "REPAIR NEEDED" and disable the Ready button until durability is restored.
+- Use `Interface -> AddOns -> RCPT` to configure `MinDurabilityPercent`, toggle `ReplaceReadyCheck`, and enable party notifications.

+Compatibility:
-- Some UI changes are best-effort and wrapped in `pcall` to avoid taint/protection errors.
-If you see unexpected behavior, check the default UI and disable other addons that modify the Ready Check frame.
+- The addon wraps risky UI modifications in `pcall` to minimize taint.
+If you experience issues, try disabling other addons that also change the ReadyCheck UI.